How to Mind Map

-Mind Mapping is a method of capturing information that is proven to boost your productivity, creativity and memory.
+Mind Mapping is a technique used by over 250 million people worldwide to capture information and ideas in a way that’s proven to boost productivity, creativity and memory.

 A Mind Map is a visual thinking tool that can be applied to all cognitive functions, especially memory, learning, creativity and analysis.
 Mind Mapping is a process that involves a distinct combination of imagery, color and visual-spatial arrangement.
 The technique maps out your thoughts using keywords that trigger associations in the brain to spark further ideas.

 Mind Maps can be drawn by hand or using software such as Ayoa.
-When creating a Mind Map, there are several elements to consider including the map’s central idea, branches, colors, keywords and images.
-Let’s take a look at these now:
+When creating a Mind Map, there are several elements to consider including the Map’s central idea, branches, colors, keywords and images.
+Keeping scrolling to find out more.

 The central idea is the starting point of your Mind Map and represents the topic you are going to explore.